LeonardoLiberty/Bunq_message_application/README.md

 # ✨Overview

 Let's get shit done.
-This application realized that a user could be able to send a simple message to another user and a user shoule be able to get and see the author.
+This application realized that a user could be able to send a simple message to another user and a user should be able to get and see the author.

 ## Requirements

  - The users and messages should be stored in SQLite database,
  - all communication should happen over a simple RESTful JSON API over HTTPs.
  - Users should be identified by some token.
- - Slim microframwork required.
+ - Slim microframework required.
  - Secure and structured code.

 ## 📺Watch the demo from YouTube